andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 And basically, the purpose of each promise object is to:

-1. Allow us to reflect the result of our computation in its properties ("PromiseState" and "PromiseResult").
+1. Allow us to reflect the result of our computation in its properties (`PromiseState` and `PromiseResult`).
 2. Provide methods to schedule function calls ("callbacks") for the time after a change in its state.

-We will discuss the second point and how to use the methods (*Promise.prototype.then*, *Promise.prototype.catch*, *Promise.prototype.finally*) very soon, but only after looking at some examples of how the properties (state and result) of a promise can be mutated.
+We will discuss the second point and how to use the methods (`Promise.prototype.then`, `Promise.prototype.catch`, `Promise.prototype.finally`) very soon, but only after looking at some examples of how the properties (state and result) of a promise can be mutated.

 <a id="changing-the-state-and-result-of-promises"></a>